dansimpson/amqp-js/README.markdown

 	MQ.queue_delete("queueName", options);

-	// options is an optional hash respecting the following keys:
+	// options is an optional hash respecting the following keys: var options = {
-	// ifUnused: If set, the server will only delete the queue if it has no consumers (default false).
+		ifUnused: true, /* (default false).
+If set to true, the server will only delete the queue if it has no consumers . */
+		ifEmpty: true, /* (default false).
+If set to true, the server will only delete the queue if it has no messages */
+		nowait: true /* (default false) */
+	};

 	// Example:
 	// MQ.queue_delete("my_queue", {ifUnused: true});